 Anti-Racism & Therapy Statement

-Due to recent events, it's abundantly clear there is a deeper & existing need to speak directly to injustices happening around us that have happened for centuries.
+Due to recent events, its abundantly clear there is a deeper & existing need to speak directly to injustices happening around us that have happened for centuries.
 The Counseling profession, as with most medical professions, has it's own history of white supremacy & patriarchy.
 Writing this is only a small part of all the things happening and that will need to happen in order to re-make our society to be safe and healthy for all of our community members.
 As a mental health professional, I have grappled with the specific issues in this field, and truthfully whether I wanted to remain a licensed counselor.
 (Acknowledging my privilege in that too - since I am an Art Therapist and a Transformational Coach & that affords me some choice.)
 It took about three weeks for the American Counseling Association to make a statement aligning with Black Lives Matter.
 This in itself is a concern to me.
 It, however, doesn't relinquish the responsibility for me to speak, as a person seen as an "expert" in this field, & as a person of white privilege that treats and cares for people of all races, identities, and walks of life.
-In June, after George Floyd's death and protests began I watched and waited for our national associations to speak out give guidance to initiate the changes required to our profession.
+In June, after George Floyd's death and protests began I watched and waited for our national associations to speak out, or give guidance, to initiate the changes required to our profession.
 I reached out to my local board of behavioral health to address how to move forward with anti-racism work IN the therapy room.
 I had hard conversations with all of my clients at various points.
 I began to deepen my own exploration and growth in anti-racism efforts, both through reading/learning, community efforts, and my own processing of internalized racism.
 I've also taken up Diversity, Equity, and Inclusion coaching (shout out to Pause on the Play - for providing this support.)
 I will continue to seek out training, both professionally and personally to do better & I acknowledge the racism healing journey is an on-going one without a destination.
 It's not enough, and it's quite late, especially for someone trained by a graduate school founded on "Social Justice & the Environment."
 For my clients & future clients please know you are welcome & encouraged to give me feedback.
 I hope you find my continued growth, non-judgmental stance and person-centered approaches to meet your needs.
 I know I will make mistakes on this journey.
 For my fellow Clinicians, let's get off the couch & remake the field now.
 It so desperately needs it.
 With Love, Witnessing & an Activist's Heart,

 - Joy (See below for references, resources and the statements from ATCB & ACA.)